How to quickly and cheaply learn a new language

 If you've been priced out of trying Rosetta Stone, worry not – there are also free online learning options too.

-How to cheaply learn a language at home
+Best ways to learn a language at home on a budget

-These resources often have free and paid-for versions which offer varying levels of exercises and languages to learn.
-Nonetheless, even the free versions are a pretty safe bet for learning European languages to a decent level.
+- Language learning apps – Online-based language learning tools like Duolingo, Memrise and TripLingo are a great way to learn a language at home.
+These resources often have free and paid-for versions, but the free versions are a pretty safe bet for learning European languages to a decent level.

 Study abroad or go on holiday